 Jonathan currently serves as Chief of Staff to Marion Mayor Wayne W. Seybold.
 As Chief of Staff Jonathan is responsible in overseeing the day to day operations of city government in accordance with the policies and wishes set forth by Mayor Seybold.
 Prior to his appointment as Chief of Staff in 2009, Jonathan served as Director of Community Relations for United States Congressman Dan Burton.
 Jonathan’s primary duties included serving as the point of contact for the Congressman within the district as well as serving as the liaison for the office with state and local government officials.
 Jonathan attended Ball State University majoring in Political Science.
 Since attending Ball State University, he has volunteered and worked for numerous campaigns.
 Jonathan’s most recent appointment was serving as Campaign Chairman for recently elected District 31 State Representative Kevin A. Mahan.
 In addition to serving as a Commissioner for ICCSV, Jonathan currently serves on and is a part of many local organizations, including the Board of Directors for the YMCA of Marion and the Boys & Girls Club of Marion.

-David Reingold, Indiana University, Bloomington
+David Reingold, Purdue University, West Lafayette

 Stefonie Sebastian, National FFA Organization, Indianapolis